There are all sorts of bold statements — both for and against — using liquid fabric softeners and dryer sheets these days.

 - Never use a liquid fabric softener when washing microfiber towels.

-- Always make a point to air dry all of your microfiber towels, or simply tumble dry on low- or no-heat without using dryer sheets.
+- Always make a point to air dry all of your microfiber towels — or simply tumble dry on low- or no-heat without using dryer sheets.

-- Don’t use bleach with your microfiber towels either.
-It damages the delicate fibers that give microfiber its super-absorbing properties.
+- Don’t use bleach with your microfiber towels either — it damages the delicate fibers that give microfiber its super-absorbing properties.

 - Occasionally, to revive the properties of the microfiber, boil microfiber towels for 10 minutes.
-Adding a bit of vinegar to the water can also be beneficial.
+(Adding a bit of vinegar to the water can also be beneficial.)

 This is true.